Home

 Data modeling

 It now moves on to the core data science project activities, such as data modeling.
 He selects one or more potential models and algorithms and selects the metric of the model's performance.
-He then begins to apply statistical and machine learning methods to the data to determine the model that best meets the business requirements and the task at hand (this can be simple heuristic).
+He then begins to apply statistical and machine learning methods to the data to determine the model that best meets the business requirements and the task at hand (this can be a simple heuristic).
 He trains models from the available data and tests them to select the most effective model.
 This is an iterative process and despite everything, it is very creative.

 This step is often over-emphasized.
 It’s very rare that focus of a data scientist will be on making a model 1% better.
 Typically it’s much more important to get a "good enough" model out the door and in front of users.
-The "good enough" model in production is 100x better than the +5-10% more performant model in the Jupyter notebook.
+The "good enough" model in production is 100x better than the +5-10% more performant model in the Jupyter Notebook.

 Presentation of final results